-In the Viewer section of your project settings, you can customize default interface elements and select how your project is displayed and navigated.
+The Viewer settings allow you to toggle default interface elements, and select how your project is displayed and navigated.

 This attribute allows the next page of your project to appear on top of the current one.